Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Benchmark

 Commonsense knowledge refers to the information generally accepted by the majority of people about everyday life, encompassing practical principles on how the world functions~\citep{singh2002omcs}.
-Inspired by the widely-used image captioning dataset \citep{chen2015coco}, we explore a specific type of commonsense knowledge encapsulated as a triplet $<s, a, p>$, where $s$ is the Subject, $a$ is the Action, and $p$ is the Place of the action or subject.
-For example, the statement ``a baby (Subject) drinking water (Action) on the bed (Place)'' illustrates this format.
+Based on the widely-used image captioning dataset \citep{chen2015coco}, we explore a specific type of commonsense knowledge encapsulated as a triplet $\langle \bm{s}, \bm{a}, \bm{p} \rangle$, where $s$ is the Subject, $a$ is the Action, and $p$ is the Place of the action or subject.
+For example, the statement ``the waitress (Subject) washing dishes (Action) in the kitchen (Place)'' illustrates this format.
 In this structure, the Subject outlines the main object's appearance, the Action describes the primary activity and its interactions with other relevant objects, and the Place highlights the background objects and setting.
 This three-part framework efficiently captures the vital details that are accurately reflected in an image.

-We then describe the strategies for creating images and corresponding QA pairs that contradict the commonsense knowledge based on an input corpus.
-In general, we construct triplets containing low co-occurring concepts to serve as the counter-commonsense queries for image generation and fill pre-defined templates to generate the QA pairs.
-The pipeline contains the following four steps:
+We next describe our approach for generating images and corresponding QA pairs that challenge the commonsense knowledge in MLLMs.
+In general, we construct triplets of low co-occurring concepts to serve as counter-commonsense queries for the multimodal input generation.
+Our framework includes three stages, as depicted in Figure~\ref{fig:pipeline}.
+We detail each stage below.

-\paragraph{1.
-Extract Knowledge Components from Input Corpus.} The process commences with the extraction of knowledge components from the corpus, which contains human commonsense knowledge in natural language.
-Drawing inspiration from~\cite{li-etal-2021-compositional} on the creation of a compositional generalization test set, we identify frequently occurring components in the corpus and enumerate all possible combinations to generate knowledge triplets.
-To this end, we employ a transformer model pipeline to extensively annotate the syntactic labels, including dependency (DEP), Part-of-Speech (POS), and Named Entity (NE).
-Table~\ref{tab:componentsets} in Appendix lists the linguistic rules to identify each component:
+\paragraph{Extract Knowledge Components} Drawing inspiration from~\cite{li-etal-2021-compositional} on the creation of a compositional generalization test set, we identify Subject, Action, and Place phrases as the most frequent elements in the corpus and build compounds based on them.
+To this end, we first employ a transformer model pipeline~\cite{spacy} to extensively annotate the syntactic labels, including dependency (DEP), Part-of-Speech (POS), and Named Entity (NE).
+Then, we extract Subject, Action, and Place phrases from the corpus based on the predefined linguistic rules (See Appendix~\ref{apx:extract_rules}).
+To ensure the data quality, our framework selects the top $N$ phrases from each category based on the frequency.
+It further refines the data by removing named entities from Subject and Place phrases and consolidating similar expressions (e.g., ``a doctor'' and ``the doctor'') by retaining the most frequently occurring variant.
+This process results in three curated phrase lists for subsequent processing.